 The Mk III was produced by the famed compass manufacturer Francis Barker of London during the first half of the 20th Century and was used primarily by the British forces during the Second World War.
 It is a well designed precision instrument that allows soldiers to orient to within a half a degree of accuracy.
 Also, since the compass was treated liberally with luminous paint, it is just as functional in the dead of night.

 I purchased my Mk III compass from a dealer in Greece who kindly shipped it stateside.
-The compass has had a harsh life would need restoration before returning to service.
+The compass has had a harsh life though and would need restoration before returning to service.

-The compass is large, about sixty millimeters in diameter, and made of heavy brass.
-All the glasses were still intact and the hinged prism still functioned as expected.
-The bowl which houses the compass card had lost long ago the dampening fluid and the card swung wildly to and fro before settling but this suggested the jeweled bearing was still intact.
-To my relief all of the luminous radium paint had been removed in the past.
+The Mk III is large, about sixty millimeters in diameter, and made of heavy brass.
+Inspecting it, I discovered all the glasses were still intact and the hinged prism functioned as expected.
+The bowl housing the compass card had long ago lost the dampening fluid which resulted in the card swinging wildly to and fro before settling; however, this suggested the jeweled bearing was still intact.
+To my relief the luminous radium paint had been removed by a previous owner.

 Stamped on the underside of the compass were the letters CKC which confirmed that this particular compass was manufactured by the Canadian Kodak Company under license from Francis Barker & Sons.
 The Broad Arrow also confirmed the compass’s military heritage.
 The year of manufacture is 1943.

-The rubber anti-skid pad on the bottom of the compass had hardened and begun to flake off so it was the first bit to be done away with.
+The rubber anti-skid pad on the bottom of the compass had hardened and begun to flake off, thus during restoration it was the first bit to be done away with.
 I then turned the compass over and removed the rotating bezel with inset crystal.